 We originally used a bright, bold collection called Half Moon Modern from Moda, an older fabric that is no longer readily available.
 The sewing-themed accents are a fun addition, but certainly not mandatory.
 Pick your favorite quilting cotton combo!

-With this project, you are sewing through some thick layers, keeping very close to the edge.
+With this project, you are sewing through some thick layers and keeping seams very close to the edge.
 Our Janome studio machines are both precise and powerful – even when stitching right along the edge!
 Make sure your machine is up to the task.
 Practice first on some scrap layers at the same thickness to insure you get the best look.

 The main skirt section of the apron finishes at approximately 20” wide x 12” high.
 The ties extend an additional 29” beyond the edge of the skirt on each side.
 Since the body of the apron is a simple rectangle, it’s easy to size up or down for your best fit.